X

 4. Water Deeply, Less Often

 Watering plants deeply but less frequently encourages deeper root growth as the water penetrates further into the soil.
 This deep root growth enables plants to access moisture more effectively, reducing their dependence on frequent watering.
+To save water, start by learning what wilting really means and when to water.

 5. Use Drip Irrigation to Save Water in Your Desert Garden